How to keep your money and personal information safe onlinePublished: December 5, 2018

 1c.
 Depending on your browser, the address bar appears in green if the site is secure

 1d.
 Click on the padlock symbol or close to it and you should see details on who registered the site.
 If you get a message that warns about the certificate, do not input your card details

 But note, even if the website is secure, it doesn’t necessarily mean that the people that operate it are honest!

 2. Discover the seller’s reputation

 If you have never heard of a website you are thinking of giving your card details to, search online for them and check if they have received a lot of negative feedback and comments.
-Review sites such as Reviews are a good place to look.
+Review sites are a good place to look.